-Information detailing the efficiency of a business is vital to determine not only the efficacy of the business, but to pinpoint areas that need improvement, or that simply are not working.
+Information detailing the efficiency of a business is vital to determine not only the efficacy of the company, but to pinpoint areas that need improvement, or that simply are not working.
 A couple of terms that get tossed around when it comes to performance reporting are metrics and Key Performance Indicators (KPI).
 There is a level of confusion about these two measurements, primarily concerned with the differences between the two, and which would be the ideal tool to use.
-To understand when to use metrics and when to use KPIs, it would be best to first take a deeper look at the two.
+To understand when to use metrics and when to use KPIs, it would be best first to take a deeper look at the two.

-A metric, to put it in its simplest terms, is a number or group of numbers that defines a variable.
+A metric, to put it in its simplest terms, is a number or group of numbers that define a variable.
 That variable is a measurement used to measure an aspect of a business.
-This aspect can be as varied as the length of time a segment of a process takes, or the number of late clock-ins in a department, or the number of change notices drafted against a design.
+This aspect can be as varied as the length of time a segment of a process takes, or the number of late clock-ins in a department or the number of change notices drafted against a design.
 Anything that can be measured will produce a metric.
 If there is a question about any aspect of a business, and that question’s answer can be quantified – then it is a metric.

-The problem with the openhanded nature of metrics is that not all are inherently useful, and it is easy to fall into the trap of measuring things for the sake of measuring them, and wasting time not only in the measuring, but in trying to improve efficiency where it isn’t needed.
+The problem with the openhanded nature of metrics is that not all are inherently useful, and it is easy to fall into the trap of measuring things for the sake of measuring them and wasting time not only in the measuring but in trying to improve efficiency where it isn’t needed.
 Using the right metrics is where KPIs come in.